Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/ios-guideline.md

 UIApplication.shared.open(url)
 ```

-The result of signing the transaction comes to the listener:
+The result of signing the request comes to the listener:

 ```swift
 Sign.instance.sessionResponsePublisher